From the ground up

 1.1 acres of new public open space, designed for a variety of uses, including a dog park, recreation areas, farmers markets, and more – helping realize the community’s vision for a large, centrally-located park.

-Space for 600 bikes in on-site bike facilities, with plans to construct a new portion of the cycle path on South Eads Street to help link Arlington’s cycling infrastructure.
+Space for 600 bikes in on-site bike facilities, with plans to construct more than a half mile of new protected bike lanes along South Eads and 15th Streets to help link Arlington’s cycling infrastructure.

 Direct access to public transportation

 The new site has two metro stations in close proximity, in addition to multiple bus lines and a VRE station.
-We expect a significant amount of our employees to commute via mass transit, carpool, bike, or alternate forms of transportation.
+We offer monthly transit benefits and a vanpool program to our employees, and expect a significant number to commute via mass transit, carpool, bike, or alternate forms of transportation.
 More than half of our employees in Seattle commute to work without a car.

 We plan to invest more than $2.5 billion dollars in building our campus over the next decade, driving the creation of thousands of indirect jobs in construction, building services, hospitality and other services industries across the region.
 In Seattle, where we have invested more than $4 billion in our campus and hired an average of 5,000 people every year since 2010, we estimate that Amazon’s investments have created an additional 53,000 jobs on top of our direct hires.